 - Illegal Source Financial Crimes - Investigations in this area focus on money obtained through illegal sources such as embezzlement, kickbacks, health care fraud, telemarketing scams, securities fraud, and illegal gambling activities.

 - Narcotics and Counterterrorism Financial Crimes - These investigations focus on drug trafficking and money laundering operations, as well as disrupting funding for terrorist activities.

 Tax-related prosecutions are extremely serious matters.
 They can have far-reaching financial consequences, and result in jail time.
-Taxpayers who are contacted by the IRS in connection with alleged civil or criminal tax violations should speak to a lawyer before responding to any requests for information or documents.
+Taxpayers who are contacted by the IRS in connection with alleged civil or criminal tax violations should speak to a New Jersey tax crimes attorney before responding to any requests for information or documents.
 If the IRS has contacted you in connection with a civil or criminal tax matter, do not try to talk your way out of it without proper legal representation.
-Rather, contact James S. Friedman, LLC, immediately to discuss your options.
+Rather, contact us immediately to discuss your options.